kubeshop/testkube/docs/getting-started.md

 For lists and details you can use different output format (`--output` flag) for now we're supporting following formats:

 - RAW - it's raw output from given executor (e.g. for Postman collection it's terminal text with colors and tables)
 - JSON - test run data are encoded in JSON
 - GO - go-template formatting (like in Docker and Kubernetes) you'll need to add `--go-template` flag with custom format (defaults to {{ . | printf("%+v") }} will help you check available fields)

 (Keep in mind that we have plans for other output formats like junit etc.)

+## Deleting a script

+For deleting a script there is `kubectl testkube scripts delete SCRIPT_NAME` command and also `--all` flag can be used to delete all.